-Fortunately, most of the area grassland, the shooting range around the explosion was and an equestrian center.
+Fortunately, most of the area around the explosion was grassland, the shooting range and an equestrian center.
+Another factor that kept the to the fireball included 15 fire engines, fire trucks and water a spokesman for the Fresno

-Another factor that kept the toll from being more severe is shooting range.
-"Hats off to that deputies were at the them."
+Another factor that kept the toll from being more severe is that deputies were at the shooting range.
+"Hats off to them."
 Botti said.
-"They
+"They to get aid."